 Six insurance carriers are providing True Own Specialty Disability insurance to dentists.
-Ameritas – Guardian – MassMututal – Ohio National – Principal – and The Standard.
+Ameritas – Guardian – MassMututal – Mutual of Omaha – Principal – and The Standard.

 Unlike the coverage offered through Employer Sponsored plans, these six carriers offer an Own Specialty Disability insurance policy that will pay your full Tax-Free monthly benefit if a sickness or injury prevents you from working in your medical specialty while allowing you to earn an income in another occupation.